cert-manager/cert-manager/README.md

 ## Current status

-This project is still heavily under development and is not ready for use **yet**.
-However, if you want to experiment, please do try running the current development build and reporting any issues you run into.
+This project is not yet ready to be a component in a critical production stack, however is at a point where it offers comparable features to other projects in the space.
+If you have a non-critical piece of infrastructure, or are feeling brave, please do try cert-manager and report your experience here in the issue section.

 **NOTE:** currently we provide no guarantees on our API stability.
 This means there may be breaking changes that will require changes to *all* Issuer/Certificate resources you have already created.
-A stable API will be cut and maintained once the initial phase of development is complete.
+We aim to provide a stable API after a 1.0 release.

 ## Quickstart